 An assessment has been undertaken by Council's planning representative against the relevant provisions of LPS3, SPP7.3 and City's Residential Development Local Planning Policy (RDLPP).
-A report prepared by the Council's planning representative is included in Attachment 8 to this Report with an assessment against the Acceptable Outcomes and Element Objectives of SPP7.3 included as Attachment 9 to this Report.
+A report prepared by the Council's planning representative is included in Attachment 8 to Report CJ074-06/20 with an assessment against the Acceptable Outcomes and Element Objectives of SPP7.3 included as Attachment 9 to Report CJ074-06/20.